 What is dematerialization?

-The process of turning physical share certificates into electronic form, which is much easier to maintain and available from anywhere in the globe, is known as dematerialization.
+The process of turning physical share certificates into electronic form, which is much easier to maintain and available from anywhere around the globe, is known as dematerialization.
 An investor must first create a Demat account with a Depository Participant (DP) to trade online.
 Dematerialization aims to make it easier for investors to manage and monitor their holdings by eliminating the need for them to retain physical share certificates.

 What is the Use of a Demat Account?

 To operate in the Indian capital market, the Securities and Exchange Board of India (SEBI) has made it obligatory for investors to create a Demat account.
 It is because a Demat account is cost-effective, secure, and handy.
 The dangers of theft, loss, and mutilation of share certificates are eliminated when shares and securities are held in electronic form.
-Furthermore, Demat account transactions are paperless, making them even more easy and cost-effective.
+Furthermore, Demat account transactions are paperless, making them even easier and more cost-effective.

 HOW TO USE A DEMAT ACCOUNT?